aws-solutions-library-samples/guidance-for-visual-search-on-aws/README.md

 ## Running the Guidance

 ### Ingest products into the OpenSearch vector database
-- Open AWS Console and go to Lambda
+- Open AWS Console and go to [Lambda](https://console.aws.amazon.com/lambda/home)
-- Select the checkbox next to function prefixed with `VisualSearchStack-VisualSearchProductIngestionLamb-`
+- Select the checkbox next to function prefixed with `VisualSearchStack-VisualSearchProductIngestionLamb`
 - Select "Actions"
 - Select "Test"
+- For Test event, select “Test” to run the lambda function
 - This will ingest the product data into Amazon OpenSearch serverless by downloading the product.json from the S3 bucket and product images from Berkeley's S3 bucket s3://amazon-berkeley-objects.
 It also copies the product images to the local S3 bucket.

 ### Do visual search